Nmuta/kubernetes_deployment_yaml/key_commands.md

 - kubectl apply -f myfile.yml

+- kubeclt delete  -f myfile.yml ( deletes whatever was created by that yaml file)

+- kubectl get deployments

 * remember that "apply" is a "find or create" method and really the only thing you need to create local deployments

 - kubectl scale deployment <deployment name> --replicas=10

 - kubectl scale -f myfile.yml --replicas=10

+- kubectl delete pods --all